nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 496
 00:30:33,803 --> 00:30:36,827
-[SPEAKER_03]: for what I have for seven good months.
+[SPEAKER_03]: for what I have worked for seven good months.

 497
 00:30:36,807 --> 00:30:40,793